 - Poor diet.
 Eating unhealthy foods can make your teeth weak since their not receiving the right amount of vitamins, which will eventually lead to tooth decay.
 Tooth loss can affect tooth alignment and the bite more quickly and dramatically than any other factor.

 - Bad oral hygiene.
-Brushing your teeth after every meal and using dental floss as a compliment to get rid of food remains between the teeth will increase your chance to avoid gum disease and other dental problems in the future.
+Brushing your teeth after every meal and using dental floss as a complement to get rid of food remains between the teeth will increase your chance to avoid gum disease and other dental problems in the future.
 Gum disease and tooth decay are the two leading causes of tooth loss among American adults.

 - Sleeping on your stomach.
 Many dentists and orthodontists have suggested that when people sleep on their stomachs, they exert hours of force on their teeth and jaws that can contribute to misalignment of the jaw or teeth, regardless of their age.
-These suggestions have background studies made back in 1981 by Dr Hal A. Huggins, who discovered dental toxicity due to mercury in amalgam and other materials.
+These suggestions have background studies made back in 1981 by Dr. Hal A. Huggins, who discovered dental toxicity due to mercury in amalgam and other materials.

 - Slouching.
 This bad habit can contribute to malocclusion over time.
 Specifically, slouching forward to rest your chin in your hand can exert gentle pressure on your oral structures.
 It can also contribute to back pain, headaches, and jaw pain.